lwxbkr/homepage/content/home/home.md

 active = true
 date = 2017-10-15

-title = "Causality in Cognition Lab"
+title = "Fault Dynamics and Architecture"
 # Order that this section will appear in.
 weight = 1